RakhithJK/spyder-ide-spyder-wiki/Spyder-Internals.md

-This section aims to give a brief introduction into Spyder internals.
+This section aims to give an introduction into Spyder internals.

 # Directory Structure